 If your child has had her fill of the indoor playground, there are a number of activities held in the different themed play rooms for her to choose from.

 Do like Picasso in Muddy, and create a masterpiece or two.
 Then, get groovin’ in Stage and go wild on the drums!
 Mind you, my daughter couldn’t get enough of Stage.
 I practically had to drag her out of there, and who could blame her?

-In addition, on Fridays, Saturdays and Sundays, your child can unleash his inner Ramsay in Bake, a fully-equipped cooking classroom at Buds.
+In addition, on Saturdays, Sundays and public holidays, your child can unleash his inner Ramsay in Bake, a fully-equipped cooking classroom at Buds.
 For a small fee, you and your child can pick up some culinary skills from Shangri-La Hotel’s very own trained chefs.

 If you’re looking for a party venue for the next birthday bash, look no further than Party at Buds by Shangri-La.
 Choose from three themes: Super Star, Wild World and Royal Fiesta and leave the rest to the staff.
 All invited guests will be entitled to play time in Buds and special themed activities too!